MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/install-csu-vhd.md

 ## Install the Sealed CSU

 To install the Sealed CSU on the VHD image, use the syntax provided below.
-Since this is a development box, use the same SSL thumbprint to run all services.
+Since this is a development machine, use the same SSL thumbprint to run all services.
 For production and user acceptance testing (UAT) environments, these values should be different.

-`CommerceStoreScaleUnitSetup.exe install --port 446 --SSLCertThumbprint "<SSL thumbprint of certificate created earlier>" --RetailServerCertThumbprint "<SSL thumbprint of certificate created earlier>" " --AsyncClientCertThumbprint "< SSL thumbprint of certificate created earlier >"  --AsyncClientAADClientID "<CSU Azure APP Client ID>" --RetailServerAADClientID "<CSU Azure APP Client ID>" --CPOSAADClientID "<CPOS Azure APP Client ID>" --RetailServerAADResourceID "<CSU Azure APP Client ID>" --Config "c:\temp\StoreSystemSetup.xml" --SkipSChannelCheck –trustSqlservercertificate`
+`CommerceStoreScaleUnitSetup.exe install --port 446 --SSLCertThumbprint "<SSL thumbprint of certificate created earlier>" --RetailServerCertThumbprint "<SSL thumbprint of certificate created earlier>" " --AsyncClientCertThumbprint "<SSL thumbprint of certificate created earlier >"  --AsyncClientAADClientID "<CSU Azure APP Client ID>" --RetailServerAADClientID "<CSU Azure APP Client ID>" --CPOSAADClientID "<CPOS Azure APP Client ID>" --RetailServerAADResourceID "<CSU Azure APP Client ID>" --Config "c:\temp\StoreSystemSetup.xml" --SkipSChannelCheck –trustSqlservercertificate`

 ## Database restores from UAT